The first LNG Market Maker – born when the world was not looking

 Quote

 A market maker is a broker-dealer firm that accepts the risk of holding a certain number of shares of a particular security in order to facilitate trading in that security.
 Each market maker competes for customer order flow by displaying buy and sell quotations for a guaranteed number of shares.
 Once an order is received, the market maker immediately sells from its own inventory or seeks an offsetting order.
 This process takes place in mere seconds.
+BREAKING DOWN 'Market Maker' The Nasdaq is the prime example of an operation of market makers.
+There are more than 500 member firms that act as Nasdaq market makers, keeping the financial markets running efficiently because they are willing to quote both bid and offer prices for an asset.

 Unquote

-In simple words, the market maker makes sure that you, simple market participant, will always be able to buy when you want at a price that you can determine on the market and that you can always sell when you want at a price that’s determinable on the market as well.
+In simple words, the market maker makes sure that you, a simple market participant, will always be able to buy when you want at a price that you can determine on the market and that you can always sell when you want at a price that’s determinable on the market as well.
 The market maker simply makes sure that you will never face a situation when you cannot get rid of your stuff or get hold of it.
-The market maker makes sure that its never a question of fundamental availability but rather always a question of price.
+The market maker makes sure that it’s never a question of fundamental availability but rather always a question of price.

 If you are willing to pay the market price, the market maker will always sell you.
 If you are happy to sell at the market price, the market maker will take this off your hands.
 Guaranteed.